wpswings/woo-one-click-upsell-funnel/README.txt

 **ONE CLICK UPSELL FUNNEL FOR WOOCOMMERCE IS A COMPLETE SOLUTION TO BOOST SALES & AOV WITH THE HELP OF ONE-CLICK POST-PURCHASE UPSELL AND CROSS-SELL OFFERS**

 One Click Upsell Funnel for WooCommerce plugin allows the merchants to create post-purchase upsell and cross-sell offers.
 Customers can add these upsell products in just one click to their cart with no hassle of re-entering the payment details.
+It is an extremely potent plugin for creating, testing, and maintaining upsell funnels giving fantastic offers to customers, increasing their satisfaction with their purchase and ultimately elevating SALES.

+Create an endless number of upsell offers using the [**WooCommerce upsell plugin**]((https://wpswings.com/product/one-click-upsell-funnel-for-woocommerce-pro/?utm_source=wpswings-upsell-pro&utm_medium=upsell-org-page&utm_campaign=upsell-pro)), and examine a track report for each funnel.
+Additionally, you may use pre-made templates to easily set up and provide upsell for WooCommerce on your online store.
+Encourage customers to purchase more!

 [youtube https://www.youtube.com/watch?v=Wa3NL4oy-tE&w=560&h=315&rel=0]